 • 1.
-Department of Thoracic Surgery, Shanghai General Hospital, Shanghai Jiao Tong University, Shanghai, 200080, P. R. China;
+Department of Thoracic Surgery, Shanghai General Hospital, Shanghai Jiao Tong University School of Medicine, Shanghai, 200080, P. R. China;

 • 2.
 Department of Thoracic Surgery, West China Hospital, Sichuan University, Chengdu, 610041, P. R. China;